 Lose a square nut?
 Get extras on Amazon by searching for "M6 square nut".

 - NEW!
 Redesigned & improved precision urethane wheel

 - Stainless steel mounting hardware

-- Dual ball bearings on each axle with a precise aluminum spacer
+Dual ball bearings on each wheel with an aluminum spacer

 - No drilling of your frame or footpad - bolt on and go!